rusnikola/lfqueue/README.md

 	This is a version which stores pointers through double-width CAS (certain platforms such as x86-64).
 The implementation is in lfring\_cas2.h.

+* wCQ

+	An implementation of a wait-free version of SCQ, which uses double-width CAS (certain platforms such as x86-64).
+The implementation is in wfring\_cas2.h.